anic17/anic17/README.md

 # Licensing and crediting

-All my programs are licensed under GNU GPL v3.0 unless stated otherwise, so you can use and share them freely, with the only condition of crediting me and linking my GitHub project to the repository that is being used.
+All my programs are licensed under the GNU GPL v3.0 (unless otherwise noted), meaning you’re free to use and share them.
+I only ask that you credit me and include a link to the relevant GitHub repository in your project.

  <!--
 View counter
 -->